OliverMKing/AKS-Actions-Docs/README.md

 We remap our remote tags with our release workflows.
 Major version tags will always point to the latest version (ex: v2 will point to v2.0 then if a v2.1 is created it will be remapped to that).

 Run `git fetch --tags --force` to update local tags.

+### PR tests didn't run

+Ocasionally our tests don't run on a PR.
+You attempt to trigger them by closing then reopenig a PR.